What is the Orange County definition of a swimming pool?

 What do I do in the event of an accidental chemical spill or other illicit discharge?

-If a chemical spill or any other illicit discharge (e.g., discharge of contaminated pool water, chlorinated pool water, etc.) went into the street, a ditch, a stormwater pond, wetlands or other waters of the County, you must report the spill to the Orange County Environmental Protection Division within 24 hours of its discovery.
-You should include the nature and scope of the discharge, and you must immediately cease discharging and implement suitable BMPs upon discovery of the illicit discharge.
-Failure to report promptly upon discovery is a violation of County ordinance.
+Any chemical spills should be cleaned immediately per the manufacturer recommendations.
+If a chemical spill or any other illicit discharge (e.g., discharge of contaminated pool water, chlorinated pool water) went into the street, a ditch, a stormwater pond, wetlands, or other waters of the County, you must report the spill to the Orange County Environmental Protection Division within 24 hours of its discovery.
+You should include the nature and scope of the discharge, and you must immediately cease discharging and implement suitable BMPs upon discovery of the illicit discharge to contain the area.
+Failure to report promptly upon discovery is a violation of the county ordinance.
 See Chapter 15, Article IV, Section 15-116 of the Orange County code for more information.
-Report any chemical spills or illicit discharges into the County MS4, wetlands or waters of the County within 24 hours by calling the EPD Help Desk at 407-836-3111.

 |